MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/troubleshoot-user-profiles-events.md

 The first step in troubleshooting issues with loading and unloading user profiles (including roaming user profiles) is to use Event Viewer to examine any Warning and Error events that User Profile Service records in the Application log.

-### To view User Profile Services events in the Application log
+Here's how to view User Profile Services events in the Application log:

 1. Start Event Viewer.
 To do so, open **Control Panel**, select **System and Security**, and then, in the **Administrative Tools** section, select **View event logs**.
 The Event Viewer window opens.
 2. In the console tree, first navigate to **Windows Logs**, then **Application**.